 OneSearch and databases are important places to search for scholarly information for your research.
-Explore our Library Survival Guides ‘How do I find’, ‘I need to know about’ sections for search tips, or contact a faculty librarian for assistance.
+Explore our Library Guides ‘How do I find’, ‘I need to know about’ sections for search tips, or contact a faculty librarian for assistance.

 Use OneSearch to find every print book, journal, DVD and database as well as millions of online books, journals, articles, reviews, films, documentaries and more.
 Sign in with Pheme to save searches and set up search alerts.
 Contact a faculty librarian for tips to becoming a OneSearch

 The Library provides access to the key databases in each discipline.
 Use the Databases link in the top ribbon in OneSearch to find a database specialising in your subject area.

 UWA Master's and PhD theses submitted after May 2016 are available online via the UWA Profiles and Research Repository.
 Theses submitted prior to May 2016 are held in store as print copies and can be located by searching OneSearch.

 Copyright and higher degree theses